We’re pleased to be launching You Ask, We Answer – our latest blog series dedicated to creative events management.

 Jasper Mehagnoul: I can attest to that.
 We had a group, like Clare said, with everyone based all around the world.
 That was a challenge!
 We had to consider how to handle different time zones, where the event would take place, and find a way to tackle everything efficiently.

-There's another module called 'Creative Practice in Event Design', and it was great because we had to write a real event, with a business plan.
+There's another module called 'Creative Practice in Event Design', and it was great because we had to design a real event, with a business plan.
 That was a really valuable experience.
 You get feedback, and then have to consider how you would do it again.

 It's group work, so you tackle it together.
 We were living in Kenya, Ireland, China - and we would all meet online and argue about the same event! [laughs] I was getting stuff from two different continents, while sitting in China trying to model everything together.
 The experience is something surreal in that sense.
 It can be stressful, but it's also fun.
 That's how you will remember it.